CloudLabsAI-Azure/hack-in-a-day-challenges/fabric-kyndr-uc1/challenge-6.md

    - Enter email addresses of stakeholders
    - Grant appropriate permissions (View only recommended)

-> **Congratulations** on completing the Challenge!
-Now, it's time to validate it.
-Here are the steps:
-> - Hit the Validate button for the corresponding Challenge.
-If you receive a success message, you can proceed to the next Challenge.
-> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
-We are available 24/7 to help.

 ## Success Criteria

 - Semantic model created from Fabric Lakehouse Gold layer tables.